Ricky Trlicek

-Richard Alan Trlicek (/ˈtrɪlɪtʃɛk/ TRIL-i-chek; born April 26, 1969) is a former Major League Baseball right-handed pitcher.
+Richard Alan Trlicek (/ˈtrɪlɪtʃɛk/ TRIL-i-chek; born April 26, 1969) is an American former Major League Baseball right-handed pitcher.
 He was selected in the 4th round by the Philadelphia Phillies in the 1987 MLB draft.

 Career

 Philadelphia Phillies

 Trlicek signed with the Phillies on June 18, 1987, and was sent to the Utica Blue Sox of the New York–Penn League.
 Trlicek posted a 2–5 record with a 4.10 ERA in 10 games, eight of them starts.

 The Phillies returned Trlicek to the New York–Penn League in the 1988 season, this time to the Batavia Clippers, where in 8 starts, Trlicek had a 2–3 record with a 7.36 ERA.
 After a poor spring training in 1989, the Phillies released Trlicek on March 23, 1989.

 Atlanta Braves

 Trlicek signed as a free agent on April 2, 1989, with the Atlanta Braves, spending most of the season with the Sumter Braves of the South Atlantic League, where in 16 starts, he had a 6–5 record and a 2.48 ERA.
 Trlicek also made a start with the Durham Bulls of the Carolina League, allowing just a run in eight innings to earn the win.

 This was his only season in the Braves organization, as on December 17, 1989, Atlanta sent Trlicek to the Toronto Blue Jays for Ernie Whitt and Kevin Batiste.